Mediation time has to be flexible

 It is very important that enough time is allocated, to enable you to resolve your dispute.
 This is largely a psychological issue.
 If an adjournment is necessary, progress made tends to be lost.
 A new agreed date may not be close.
-The other participant may change their mind, want different goals, or simply be unavailable.
-That’s why it is important to allow more time than you think might be necessary and that is the basis for mediation management having evolved based on a full day.
-(Approximately 90% of full day mediation meetings conclude with a written agreement.)
+One of the participants may change their mind, want different goals, or simply be unavailable.
+That’s why it is important to allow more time than you think might be necessary and that is the basis for mediation management having evolved over many years, based on a full day.
+(Approximately 90% of full day mediation meetings conclude with an agreed settlement.)

 Nevertheless if you need a second day, the Mediator will move mountains to accommodate you at the earliest possible opportunity.
 The additional time will be charged at the same rate as calculated for our invoice.
 If you have pre-booked and paid for a second full day and it is not required, we will rebate 80% of the entire time cost for that day.

 In managing the mediation, the Mediator will take account of time which may be needed to tie up loose ends after broad agreement has been reached.
-Time will be spent in agreeing detail and usually in writing an MoU or heads of terms, so that the parties have an agreed version of the outcome.
+Time will be spent in agreeing detail and usually in writing a very simple settlement agreement.
 The shorter the time frame, the more difficult it will be to fit this in.
-See "Memorandum of Understanding" for details of what we do.
+See "Settlement agreement" for details of what we do.

 - Complications of the issues

-No matter how carefully the Mediator assesses the information you have provided in your Request to Mediate, it is often the case that additional issues arise at the beginning of the mediation meeting.
-Sometimes, what first appear to be less important issues, turn out to be critical to 1 of the Participants and the subject of much discussion.
+No matter how carefully the Mediator assesses the information you have provided in your Request to Mediate, additional issues often arise at the beginning of the mediation meeting.
+Sometimes, what first appear to be less important issues, turn out to be critical to one of the participants and the subject of much discussion.

-The Mediator will take account of this probability in discussing time issues with you before you book in our diary.
+The Mediator will take account of this probability in discussing time issues with you before make a booking.

 - A compact time frame for online mediation

-The most important consideration during an online mediation as a commitment by the Participants that they will be continuously available over a short time frame.
-A compact time frame is most efficient because it provides continuity.
-Both the Mediator and the parties can remember “where we are at” and the parties are more likely to continue to be of a mind to settle and will be less distracted by other issues which are bound to arise sooner or later.
-You can keep your mediation process compact by both sides responding fast to new communication.
+The most important consideration for an online mediation is a commitment by the participants that you will be continuously available over the time-frame you have booked.
+A compact time frame is essential because it provides continuity.
+Both the Mediator and the participants can remember “where we are at” and the participants are more likely to continue to be of a mind to settle and will be less distracted by other issues which could arise sooner or later if the mediation process is extended over several days.